 - Cosmetic formulation software

-- Ingredient databases and safety assessment platforms
+- Ingredient safety databases

 - Color matching systems